ziyoung/better-wilcom-docs/wilcom-docs/Modifying/transform/Skewing_objects.md

 ## To skew objects...

-1Select the objects to skew.
+1. Select the objects to skew.

-2Click the object a second time.
+2. Click the object a second time.
 Skew handles are diamond-shaped and appear at the center-top and bottom of the object.

 ![transform00061.png](assets/transform00061.png)

-3Drag handles left or right.
+3. Drag handles left or right.

 ![transform00064.png](assets/transform00064.png)